When Ali Took On A Wrestler

 Always the showman, Ali referred to Inoki as “The Pelican”, poking fun at his prominent chin.
 The Japanese wrestler responded that Ali should be careful not to damage his fist when it connects with his chin.

 Nicknamed “The Burning Fighting Spirit”, Antonio Inoki made his professional debut in 1960.
 He was trained by the famous Rikidozan, an accomplished wrestler in post-war Japan whose popularity grew after he defeated a succession of Americans.

 A National Wrestling Federation (NWF) Heavyweight Champion, Inoki had only fought one boxing match when he met Ali.
 McGregor, the reigning UFC Lightweight Champion, was set to make his first crossover from the octagon into the boxing ring.

 From the minute the bell rang on June 26, 1976 at Tokyo’s Nippon Budokan arena, it was evident that any rules of engagement were tossed in favor of a free-for-all circus.

 Wearing no gloves, Inoki came out sliding towards Ali, swinging kicks wildly while lying on his back.
 The routine continued throughout the fight with Ali dodging his opponent’s leg assaults.

 The champ had managed only six punches during the entire fight, which in the end was declared a tie.
-More importantly, the kicking impacts on Ali’s legs resulted in an infection and two blood clots; his handlers were even concerned about an amputation.
+More importantly, the kicking impacts on Ali’s legs resulted in an infection and two blood clots.
+After the fight, his handlers were even concerned about a possible amputation.

 Though Ali went on to win four other major bouts and defend his WBA and WBC heavyweight titles, “The Greatest” was never the same again.
 Ali’s leg movements were diminished and the KO’s were gone from his arsenal.